gluethegiant/gtg-rack/README.md

 ### 4. Metro City Bus Mixer

-This mixer can take a polyphonic input and spread the channels evenly across the stereo field.
+This mixer can take a polyphonic input and spread the channels across the stereo field.
-The pan knob controls the placement of the first channel from the polyphonic input (or the last channel if the REVERSE CHANNELS button is on).
+The pan knob controls the pan placement of the first channel from the polyphonic input (or the last channel if the REVERSE CHANNELS button is on).
 The spread knob spaces the other polyphonic channels to the left or to the right.
 The LED indicators give you a visual indication of the stereo spread.